herryg91/antioom/README.md

 ./antioom -M=500000 -C="service memleaker1 restart" -C="service memleaker1 restart"

 args:
--M or --memory = memory threshold. if memory size under the threshold, commands (-C) will be trigerred -C or --commands = bash command which will triggered when memory under the threshold
+-M or --memory = memory threshold (in bytes). if memory size under the threshold, commands (-C) will be trigerred -C or --commands = bash command which will triggered when memory under the threshold
 ```